Quercus Creative and Performing Arts

 To apply for a Quercus Scholarship you must:

-- Be either a registered UCC student, or apply through CAO for a place on an undergraduate/level 8 programme at University College Cork in 2020/21.
+- Be either a registered UCC student, or apply through CAO for a place on an undergraduate/level 8 programme at University College Cork in 2023/24.
+(Note: applicants also need to make their degree programme application separately, e.g. through the CAO or through the International Office for Non-EU applicants).

-- Read the Quercus Creative and Performing Arts’ Scholarship Criteria and Terms of Reference here: Creative and Performing Arts Scholarship - Terms of Reference
+- Read the Quercus Creative and Performing Arts’ Scholarship Criteria and Terms of Reference here 2023/24 Quercus Creative & Performing Arts Terms of Reference.

-- Complete the Quercus Creative and Performing Arts Scholarships’ Application Form online using the 'Apply now' option below.
+- Complete the Quercus Creative and Performing Arts Scholarships’ Application Form online using the 'Apply now' option.

 Please read the Online application instructions before you begin.